Wormarus/netnrd/README.md

 In order to use netnrd do following:
 1. Copy the executable to your home folder;
 2. use <chmod 700 netnrd_git> in order to be able to execcute it;
-3. run the app through the terminal using sudo <sudo ./netnrd_git>.
+3. run the app through the terminal using sudo <sudo ./netnrd_git>;
+4. Select <Setup> tab within the app and follow it from top to bottom from left to right;
+5. After the setup is done, select NAT type in <UNTU> section of the app to get ip on destination device & apply any limitations that you want.